mvolkmann/gift-track/README.md

 Here are the steps I took to create this project:

 - `npm init svelte@next gift-track`
   Note that "@next" will change when SvelteKit is out of beta.
+  This asks several questions.
+I selected "Skeleton project", TypeScript Yes, ESLint Yes, and Prettier Yes.
 - `cd gift-track`
 - `npm install`
 - `git init`